smclark86/100-days-of-code/log.md

 **Thoughts**: Very interesting stuff today.
 Arrays sort of seem similar to a database.
 I'm guessing that's what it is?
 Looking forward to learning more about this tomorrow.

+### Day 24: July 3, Monday - 1.25 hours

+**Today's Progress**: More JS arrays exercises.
+Started learning about array iteration.

+**Thoughts**: One of today's exercises had me do new things with the array I had created in one of yesterday's exercises using the information I learned today about array iteration.
+I was able to figure out most of the code before seeing the solution.
+I feel quite good about today's learning.